scott-goodwin/ras-api/resources/public/api/conf/1.0/documentation/overview.md

-Use this API to check HMRC records to see if a customer is a Scottish resident for tax purposes.
+Use this API to check HMRC records to see if an individual is a Scottish resident for tax purposes.

 ##Before you start

-You’ll need the customer’s UUID number.
-You can get this by using the [customer lookup API](/api-documentation/docs/api/service/customer-api/).
+You’ll need the individuals’s name, date of birth and National Insurance number.